Lázaro Montes

-Lázaro Yosmel Montes (born 22 October 2004) is a Cuban professional baseball outfielder in the Seattle Mariners organization.
+Lázaro Yosmel Montes (born October 22, 2004) is a Cuban professional baseball outfielder for the Seattle Mariners of Major League Baseball (MLB).
+He made his MLB debut in 2026.

+Early life

+Montes' father, Yosmel Montes, was a track and field athlete for Cuba.
+They defected from Cuba in 2018, when Lázaro was 13 years old.

 Career

-Montes signed with the Seattle Mariners as an international free agent on 15 January 2022 for $2.5 million.
+Montes signed with the Seattle Mariners as an international free agent on January 15, 2022 for $2.5 million.
 He was viewed as a high-risk, high-reward prospect by evaluators.
 He was one of three Mariners international prospects who received signing bonuses of more than $1 million in 2022, along with Michael Arroyo and Martín Gonzalez.
 He made his professional debut that year with the Dominican Summer League Mariners.

 Montes started 2023 with the Arizona Complex League Mariners before being promoted in early August to the Modesto Nuts.
 He hit .303 with 13 home runs in 70 games for the two clubs, but struck out in 25 percent of his plate appearances.
-Before the 2024 season, Baseball America ranked Montes as the 100th best prospect.
-He returned to Modesto to start the season and hit well, batting .309 with 13 home runs in 65 games.
-He was promoted to the Everett Aquasox in June, and his bat cooled off.
-He hit .260 with 8 home runs in 51 games in Everett.
-He cut down his strikeout rate to 19 percent of plate appearances in Modesto, but it ballooned to 29 percent in Everett.
+Before the 2024 season, Baseball America ranked Montes as the 100th best prospect in the MLB.
+Returning to Modesto to begin the season, he batted .309 with 13 home runs over 65 games while reducing his strikeout rate to 19 percent of plate appearances.
+Following a promotion to the Everett Aquasox in June, his offensive production declined.
+In 51 games with Everett, he hit .260 with 8 home runs, while his strikeout rate increased to 29 percent.

 Montes was named the 42nd best prospect in baseball by MLB.com before the 2025 season.
 He participated in his first spring training with the Mariners in 2025, and started the season returning to High-A Everett.
 In June, Montes was promoted to the Double-A Arkansas Travelers.
 He won the 2025 Northwest League Most Valuable Player Award.

+Montes began the 2026 campaign with Arkansas, hitting .234/.369/.550 with 25 home runs and 66 RBIs in 79 games. before being promoted to the Triple–A Tacoma Rainiers.
+In 44 games for Tacoma, he slashed .274/.369/.571 with 13 home runs and 30 RBIs.

+On September 1, Montes was selected to the 40–man roster and promoted to the major leagues for the first time.
+He made his MLB debut on the same day against the Boston Red Sox as a designated hitter.
+He went 2-for-4 with a walk, a solo home run, and 2 RBIs, helping the Mariners to a 9–6 victory.
+Montes became the first Mariners player to hit a home run in their MLB debut since Kyle Lewis in 2019 and to get two or more hits in their debut since Ichiro Suzuki in 2001.
+On September 8, Montes hit the longest home run at T-Mobile Park since Statcast tracking began in 2015, at 474 feet.
+It was also tied for the longest home run hit in the 2026 MLB season.

+Personal life

+Montes and his wife, Monica, have a son.